-Michelin Defender LTX M/S is an all-season tire that has a wide product range.
+Michelin Defender LTX M/S is a highway all-season tire that has a wide product range.
 This tire can be used on SUVs, commercial vans, sport utility vehicles, and any light truck.
 Due to its longevity and durability, it can be ever used on heavy-duty 3/4 ton or above pickups.
 Even though it’s an all-season tire, due to its high durability, it can even handle some off-road.
 Yet, knowing its limit is highly vital to get maximum performance from it.
 I pushed the limits a bit.
 Let’s dig into it and see what it’s capable of.

 Michelin Defender LTX M/S | |